conduit-rust/conduit-hyper/README.md

 If the application handler returns an `Err(_)` the server will log the description via the `log` crate and then return a generic 500 status response.

-If the handler panics, the default panic handler prints a message to stderr and the connnection is closed without sending a response.
-In the future, these panics will likely be turned into a generic 500 status response.
+If the handler panics, the default panic handler prints a message to stderr, the handler is unwound, an error is logged via `log`, and a generic 500 status response is returned.

+Handlers that rely on interior mutability (such as with a `Mutex`) must be prepared to deal with possibly inconsistent state (such as a poisoned `Mutex`) if a previous call has paniced.
+It is unlikely that many handlers have such shared state between requests.

 ## Request Processing